orientechnologies/orientdb-docs/Functions-Use.md

 ## Calling Functions from the HTTP REST API

 Functions in OrientDB are accessible to REST services.
 They receive parameters by position through the URL.
-Beginning in version 2.1, OrientDb also supports defining parameters in JSON through the request payload.
+Beginning in version 2.1, OrientDB also supports defining parameters in JSON through the request payload.

 For instance, imagine you created the `factorial()` function used in the previous examples on the `OpenBeer` example database.
 Using cURL, you can execute the function and retrieve the result of say the factorial of 10: